 |Develop and track campaigns|

 Manually inputting data and searching through scattered systems to find information takes up a lot of your salespeople’s time and neither do they enjoy it.
 A small business software automates most of the mundane activities, allowing sales reps to do what they do best: follow up with prospects, make great calls, build a healthy sales pipeline and close deals.
-A CRM system organizes lead generation, and manages contact information, sales opportunities, interactions and customer service in one central place.
+A CRM system organizes lead generation, and manages contact information, sales opportunities, interactions, and customer service in one central place.
 This saves a lot of time for sales teams who otherwise switch between multiple applications to get work done.
 With one central, secure, database to access customer information, your team is aware of a prospect’s history before getting in touch with them again.

-One of the primary reasons most small business fail is neglecting to say in touch with existing customers.
+One of the primary reasons most small businesses fail is neglecting to say in touch with existing customers.
 That’s because companies are so keen on implementing small business software, increasing sales and acquiring new customers that they often underestimate the power of existing customers.
 Retaining existing customers not only reduces the money spent on marketing but also has more chance of new sales because they trust you and are more likely to buy from you again.

-With the best CRM of small business, you can increase profitability by building and maintaining strong relationships with you customers and prospects.
-A CRM software does not manage customer retention by itself, but it will provide the tools to manage activities around customer engagement.
+With the best CRM of small business, you can increase profitability by building and maintaining strong relationships with your customers and prospects.
+A CRM Software does not manage customer retention by itself, but it will provide the tools to manage activities around customer engagement.
 For instance, capturing signals of unhappy customers, targeting specific campaigns to stop customers from leaving, rewarding your most profitable customers to further increase their loyalty, and much more.

 By using the best CRM for small business, you have access to real-time data, and can strategically make adjustments to changing market trends.
 This means you can fine-tune your strategies or tactics to take advantage of any opportunity or avert a crisis.
 For instance, a look at your sales in the past five fiscal years gives you insights on structuring your sales strategy better.
 Or, a quick look at the revenues from various verticals gives you insights on where you need to focus your sales next quarter.
 A small business software usually comes with dashboards to monitor these leading indicators.